-SCAD designed a questionnaire to specifically collect prices and quantities of industrial production based on the data required for the compilation of both the IPPI and the Industrial Production Index (IPI).
+SCAD designed a questionnaire to specifically collect prices and quantities of industrial production based on the data required for the compilation of both the IPI and the Industrial Production Index (IPI).
 The form including the questionnaire is sent to selected establishments on a monthly basis.

-Price data are collected through field visits or by e-mail communication following prior coordination with the establishment and explanation of the form by trained enumerators.
+Quantity and price data are collected through field visits or by e-mail communication following prior coordination with the establishment and explanation of the form by trained enumerators.